Orient Express Yacht Corinthian and Olympian: 2026-2027 Prices, Itineraries and Tech Secrets

 Furthermore, in terms of the experience and amenities, while being a sailing yacht, it provides a lot more services and amenities than all of the existing super yachts.

-Who owns the Orient Express sailing yachts?
+Who is the Orient Express Corinthian owner?

 In mid‑2024, Accor formed a strategic partnership with LVMH; LVMH took a 50 % stake and an option to acquire full ownership by 2027